hitsh95/DespeckleNet/readme.md

 python3 test.py --dataroot nasopharyngeal_carcinoma_cell  --checkpoints_dir ./checkpoints/ckp_C666_complex  --ngf 64 --results_dir ./results/ckp_C666_complex
 ```

-The default results are saved in ./results/xxx/dif2IP/test_latest/images, where xxx_fake_BI.bmp and xxx_fake_BP are the outputs of our network, xxx_real_BI.bmp and xxx_real_BP are the ground truths, and the xxx_real_A.bmp is the speckle image.
+The default results are saved in ./results/xxx/dif2IP/test_latest/images, where xxx_fake_BI.bmp and xxx_fake_BP.mat are the outputs of our network, xxx_real_BI.bmp and xxx_real_BP.mat are the ground truths, and the xxx_real_A.bmp is the speckle image.
 You can also open ./results/xxx/dif2IP/test_latest/images/index.html to check the entire results.

 Here we present the despeckle results of two representative datasets c666-1 and Hela.
 For more results please see the manuscript.